kevikoech/blender_addon_tutorial/readme.rst

           so script authors should prefer the ``context`` argument passed to operators.

-To test the script you can copy and paste this into blender text editor and run it, this will execute the script directly and call register immediately.
+To test the script you can copy and paste this into Blender text editor and run it, this will execute the script directly and call register immediately.

 However running the script wont move any objects, for this you need to execute the newly registered operator.